Frequently Asked Questions

 The report remains confidential between CLOCS and the CLOCS Champion.
 The CLOCS Champion can share the report with others as it chooses.
 Whilst the report remains confidential, CLOCS may use the anonymous data to benchmark against other Champions.

-For CLOCS sites that are already registered with the Considerate Constructor’s Scheme, a CLOCS site compliance monitoring visit will cost £175 when done at the same time as a CCS review
+For CLOCS sites that are already registered with the Considerate Constructor’s Scheme, a CLOCS site compliance monitoring visit will cost £251+VAT per visit when done at the same time as a normal CCS site visit.
+A CLOCS monitoring visit for a CCS registered site that isn’t done alongside a CCS visit will incur a small additional fee to cover additional travel time.

 Broadly speaking, a site should be assessed every 6-9 months to reflect changes in its related logistics and its impact on the journeys made by HGVs and other vehicles.
 Experience suggests sites should operate for c.
 3 months to allow for set up and to embed arrangements.
 Equally, the final visit to a site should be at 75% of project duration to ensure any changes effected will make a difference.